 Grand Central’s facilities have been described as the “Best washrooms in New York City” by Joan Hamburg of WABC, known as New York Radio’s First Lady.

 For the new bathroom construction and renovation, Stroh sought out sustainable products, including the XLERATOR, which replaced the paper towels and conventional hand dryers in the terminal’s facilities.

 The XLERATOR is the only hand dryer in the industry with a dry time of 8 seconds* — tested to guidelines from the Global Hand Dryer PCR published by UL Environment — and it uses 80 percent less energy than conventional hand dryers.
-It represents a 95-percent cost savings when compared to paper towels, eliminating their labor, maintenance and waste.
+It represents a 95 percent cost savings when compared to paper towels, eliminating their labour, maintenance and waste.

 “Paper towels typically end up in the toilets and plugging up sewer systems,” says Stroh.
 “With the XLERATOR, we don’t have to worry about paper towels ending up outside the garbage cans or plugging up our sewers.
 It’s eliminated the need for paper towels in our washrooms.”

 Today, New York City’s Grand Central Terminal is a national landmark.
 But if not for Jacqueline Kennedy Onassis, Grand Central Terminal and all of its history would have been demolished in the 1970s.
 She formed the Committee To Save Grand Central Station and urged then Mayor Abe Beam to preserve the terminal.
 Every aspect of Grand Central is designed to honor that legacy.